-We want help brands to get a picture of what online advertising fraud will look like in 2020 and invest smartly into anti-fraud systems and partner with online industry leaders in ad fraud detection, mitigation and prevention.
+We want to help brands to get a picture of what online advertising fraud will look like in 2020 and invest smartly into anti-fraud systems and partner with online industry leaders in ad fraud detection, mitigation, and prevention.

 And so here’s what our experts had to say on online advertising fraud trends in 2020.
 There are several common trends that were mentioned frequently:

-- Applying holistic approach of combating ad fraud across multiple channels will become more prominent
+- Applying a holistic approach of combating ad fraud across multiple channels will become more prominent

 - Making ad fraud financially unsustainable via developing and applying more sophisticated click validation standards will help to prevent ad fraud

 - InApp ad fraud will continue to be a key challenge

 Online Advertising Fraud Prevention Thought Leaders

 “Fraudsters will combine their highly specialized skills in 2020, attacking the whole marketing funnel and further evading detection.
 Over the course of our fraud detection journey, we have come across different types of fraud behavior in different markets and channels.
 From non-viewable ads to nonexistent installs, from ads shown in unwanted publishers to organic hijacking.
 We even detected fraudsters who are able to manipulate store (Google Play and App Store) numbers with unidentified techniques.
 It seems that each fraudster is sophisticated in a unique type of mechanism.

 For example, some are focusing on branding campaigns, by inflating the numbers of highly viewable ads.
 Some are focusing on hijacking organic installs of performance marketers.
 We expect fraudsters to combine their technological capabilities in order to manipulate the whole marketing funnel of advertisers from impression to in-app engagement.
 Eventually, we predict ad fraud to increase in evasiveness.
 Thus, ad fraud prevention in 2020 will require a holistic approach by combining different metrics including viewability, IVT detection, install verification and also in-app bot detection.